-TMJ (Temporomandibular Joint) Syndrome
+TMJ (Temporomandibular Joint) Disorders

 Temporomandibular joint disorders (TMD or TMJ) refers to acute or chronic swelling of the jaw joint, called the temporomandibular joint.
 Our dental practice is experienced in the treatment of TMJ disorders.
 Learn how we can help!